electricimp/vscode/README.md

 * `imp: Auth User Password`: Create authrization file with access token in the selected workspace directory.
 * `imp: New Project`: Create configuration file and source code files in the selected workspace directory.
 * `imp: Deploy Project`: Deploy the source code on the selected device group and reset the devices.
-* `imp: Add Device Logs`: Add selected device logs to the console output.
+* `imp: Start Device Logs`: Add selected device logs to the console output.
-* `imp: Remove Device Logs`: Remove selected device logs from the console output.
+* `imp: Stop Device Logs`: Remove selected device logs from the console output.
 * `imp: Pause Logs`: Pause the logs in the console output.
 * `imp: Clear Logs`: Clear the logs in the console output.
 * `imp: Add Device to current DG`: Add device to workspace device group.